Table of Content

 Another interesting enterprise application integration model we must consider is bus integration.
 Cost-effective infrastructure, improved application life-cycle management support, enhanced developers productivity and manageability are some of the key benefits offered by this one here.

 This enterprise integration model is one of a kind.
 It easily connects operating systems and communication protocols.
-So whether you are willing to enhance connectivity or create innovative solutions, Middleware is the name to take into account.
+So whether you are willing to enhance point to point connections or create innovative solutions, Middleware is the name to take into account.
 On and all, if you are looking for a versatile fix for all your modern business problems – Middleware is the name!

 4. Benefits of Enterprise Application Integration